 War Service Sick Leave

-- Employees who qualify for benefits under the Veteran's Entitlements Act 1986 will accrue a credit of nine weeks War Service Sick Leave on commencement in the APS and an annual credit of three weeks for each year of service.
+- Employees who qualify for benefits under the Veteran’s Entitlements Act 1986 or the Military Rehabilitation and Compensation Act 2004 will accrue a credit of nine weeks War Service Sick Leave on commencement in the APS and an annual credit of three weeks for each year of service.